YannRnf/aPdfApp/README.md

 ## A PDF app setup

-You must have configured a working Python3 environement for this app.
+You must have configured a working Python3 environment for this app.

 `python --version` to check your current distribution.